daiolupo/project-journal/journal.md

 ### What I completed today

-- I completed the task .
+- I completed first sprint documentation.

 ### Any issues preventing you from progressing

-- I had .
+- I had issues from progressing because of some distractions outside of my control.

 ### Actions taken

-- Actions taken .
+- Actions taken were to shift work to a later time.

 ### Smart goal for the next day

-- Begin working .
+- Finish the second sprint documentation.

 ### Personal reflection

-- What went well today was
+- What went well today was finishing the first sprint documentation
-- What didn't go well was .
+- What didn't go well was a few distractions when I was working.
-- What I can improve next time is .
+- What I can improve next time is when interrupts happen just schedule my work for a later time.

 [Go back to Table of Contents](#toc)